Caradt

 ‘How can art and design cultivate critical expressions rooted in ethics of care and relationality to influence ecological, social, and economic structures?’

-Delfina Fantini van Ditmar, PhD, focuses on ecological design and reflective practices as Professor of Biodesign and More-than-Human Perspectives.
+Delfina Fantini van Ditmar, PhD, focuses on ecological design and reflective practices as Professor Regenerative Art and Design.
 With a background in biology and design research, she explores paradigm shifts and material ethics, advancing regenerative and more-than-human perspectives

 Dr. Delfina Fantini van Ditmar has a BA in Biology and holds a PhD from the Royal College of Art with a thesis entitled ‘The IdIoT‘.
 Previously she worked as a design researcher and Lecturer at the MA Fashion, MSc/MFA Innovation Design Engineering programme and the Design Products + Futures programme at the Royal College of Art.